Discovery that "shook the world" wins Nobel Physics prize

 Related: Body Clock Researchers Win Nobel Prize in Medicine

 LIGO includes a pair of 2.5 mile long, L-shaped devices called interferometers that use laser light split into two beams that travel back and forth down its arms.
-One detector is in Louisiana and a second in Washington state.
+One detector is in Louisiana and the other in Washington state.

 They monitor the distance between mirrors precisely positioned at the ends of the arms.
 Gravitational waves move the mirrors to an infinitesimal degree.